crystal-lang/crystal/_posts/2013-09-23-type-inference-part-1.md

 author: bcardiff
 ---

-Type inference is a feature every programer should love.
-It keep the programer out of specifying types in the code, and is just so nice.
+Type inference is a feature every programmer should love.
+It keep the programmer out of specifying types in the code, and is just so nice.

 Here we try to explain the basis on how Crystal infers types of a program.
 Also aim for a little documentation on how to understand the [type_inference](https://github.com/manastech/crystal/blob/master/lib/crystal/type_inference.rb).